 “What did you lose?”
 Tabitha asked, already glancing around.

 “Your father misplaced the car keys and if we don’t find them, we’ll be late for our reservation.”
 Her words were grunted as she balanced precariously on her knee across the arm of the couch to reach the other end.
-Tabitha looked at her father, his mouth tightened but he said nothing.
+Tabitha looked at her father.
+His mouth tightened but he said nothing.

 She pulled off her cumbersome cloak and laid it over her bag on the counter.
 Glass tinkled into the bin, cushions smacked back into place as she headed for the clothes basket in the utility room off the kitchen.
 It took her less than a minute to find her father’s trousers which her mother would have swept off the bathroom floor while he was in the shower.
-They were both too distracted by being annoyed to think of it.
+They were both too distracted by being annoyed at each other to think of it.

 She slipped them into her father’s pocket and tucked his shirt halfway in as well.
 He looked at her startled and she raised an eyebrow.
 “I found them!” he called to her mother, giving her arm a squeeze as he turned, finishing the tucking himself.